 Lucky Plaza is one of the many shopping centers on Orchard Road.

-Once you’ve satisfied your retail therapy needs, grab a bite to eat at one of the building’s many dining establishments.
+Once you’ve satisfied your retail therapy needs, grab some food at one of the building’s many dining options.

 With so many shops and restaurants in one complex, Lucky Plaza is one of the most extensive shopping centers you’ll find.